ShikhJohari/AI-Agent-project/README.md

 # Kodex

-A powerful AI coding assistant powered by Google's Gemini 2.5 Flash that can interact with your codebase through function calling.
+A powerful AI coding assistant powered by Google's Gemini 3 pro that can interact with your codebase through function calling.
 The agent operates in a sandboxed environment, allowing it to safely read, write, execute, and analyze code within a specified working directory.

 ## 📋 Table of Contents